 The final figures and table for each imaging mode contain information on the point-spread function.
 The encircled energy plots and tables are normalized to 1 at a radius of 1 arcsecond.
 In actuality about 10% of the light from a point source falls beyond this radius; however high S/N observations extending out to large radius exist for only a few modes from on-orbit data.
 The intensity vs. radius plots are normalized to a total integrated flux of 1.
 The PSF image is shown on a logarithmic intensity scale to enhance faint features in the wings of the PSF.
 Note the stellar like 'ghost' at approximately 45 pixels left of the peak pixel in all NUV-MAMA+Filter images.
 The ghost is a few tenths of a percent of the psf peak intensity.
 See Bowers (1997 HST Calibration Workshop) for a discussion of HST "breathing" effects on the PSF.
 Updated information about the STIS PSF and color dependent aperture corrections can be found in STIS ISR 2003-01.

-Table 14.1: Color Corrections AB1, to go from Johnson V Magnitude to AB Magnitude
+Table 14.1: Color Corrections AB{υ} to convert from Johnson V Magnitude to AB Magnitude.
+Values were calculated using solar metallicity Lejeune models with log